A game of quantum advantage: linking verification and simulation: Preliminaries

 In the case of Gibbs distributions $\mu_t= \operatorname{exp}(-H_t)/\mathcal{Z}_t$, where

 a common choice for $\gamma$ is the uniform distribution and $M_t=\frac{2^n }{\cZ_t}$, where $\cZ_t$ is once again the partition function.
 Note that for this choice of $M_t$, we have that:

-as $H_t(x)\geq 0$ for all $x\in\{0,1\}^n$ by our choice of $f_t$.
+as we may assume without loss of generality that $H_t(x)\geq 0$ for all $x\in\{0,1\}^n$.
 In particular, note that with this choice, we never have to compute the partition function $\cZ_t$ to run rejection sampling, only $H_t(x)$.
 Thus, we conclude that the complexity of running one round of rejection sampling is the same as computing $H_t(x)$.
 Let us now estimate how many rounds are required in expectation before we accept a sample: \begin{lem}[Sampling from $\mu_t$] Let $\mu_t$ be the guess at iteration $t$ of Algorithm~\ref{alg:HUtomo}.
 Running rejection sampling with the uniform distribution as $\gamma$ and $M_t=\frac{2^n }{\cZ_t}$ returns a sample from $\mu_t$ after at most $e^{\frac{\epsilon}{4} t}$ trials and evaluations of $H_t$, in expectation. \end{lem} \begin{proof} Note that by our previous discussion the expected number of trials is $M_t=\frac{2^n }{\cZ_t}$.
-By construction, $f_t$ are functions with image $[0,1]$.
+By construction, $f_t$ are functions with image $[-1,1]$.
 Thus, it follows from a triangle inequality that:

 This implies that

 We conclude from the last inequality that

 which yields the claim. \end{proof} We see that as long as $\epsilon t=\cO(\log(n))$, then we can sample from $\mu_t$ in a polynomial expected number of trials and evaluations of $H_t$.